ultimatemember/ultimatemember/readme.txt

 * Enhancements:
   - Added security fixes (XSS)
   - Added hooks for 3rd party integrations
+  - Updated Datepicker & Timepicker library from 5.6 to 6.2 version

 * Bugfixes:
   - Fixed validation of forms conditional fields at the backend (for the nesting fields)